hb-gatsby/gatsby-starter-lumen/content/posts/2020-05-05-Angularjs-on-ipfs-on-Fleek.md

 ![](images/angular/hero.png)

-Get your AngularJS app sailing on the IPFS.
-In this short tutorial, we will learn how to create an Angular app and deploy it on Fleek so it can be shared through IPFS.
+Get your AngularJS app sailing on IPFS.
+In this short tutorial, we will learn how to create an Angular app and deploy it on Fleek so it can be shared on the decentralized web.

 ```
 # Table of Contents